Lalena Shaver Lalena Shaver

 Getting Mollie and Samson to Europe — both of them in cabin with us, the way it has to be, because neither of them is going in cargo and that conversation is closed — will cost somewhere between $16,000 and $20,000.
 That is a real number.
 It takes a significant portion of what we have to work with, and it sits alongside the cost of visas and deposits and getting established somewhere new while our online income is still finding its footing.

 We have looked at crossing by ship.
-There is something that moves me about that idea — arriving in Europe the way Kelly's grandmother arrived in America, by sea.
+There is something that moves me about that idea.
 But the ship option means Mollie and Samson would be in kennels by themselves at night for seven or eight nights.
 Alone in the dark without us.
 And I cannot do that to her.
 I cannot do that to either of them.

 So we are holding the question.
 Turning it over.
 Some days the answer feels close and some days it doesn't.